January 09 2017

 - Investors are flexing their muscles about board composition

 - And they’re pushing companies to make changes to their capital allocation strategies

 - Despite criticism of activists, directors concede that they’re good for business

-For a full review, visit the corporate PWC site.
+For a full review, visit the the corporate PWC site.